Solar-pumped Radiation-balanced Laser: Radiation-balanced solar-pumped thin-disk laser

 To determine an appropriate solar pumping spectrum capable of supporting radiation-balanced lasing in Yb:YAG, numerical simulations were performed.
 Fig.~\ref{fig4}a illustrates the dependence of the saturation pump intensity on the spectral bandwidth of the solar irradiation considered suitable for radiation-balanced operation.
 At \SI{1030}{\nano\meter}, where both the absorption and emission cross sections reach their maximum values, achieving transition saturation requires a pump saturation intensity of approximately \SI{9}{\kilo\watt\per\centi\meter\squared} within the gain medium (see eq. \ref{eq6} in Methods).

 Fig.~\ref{fig4}b displays the wavelength dependence of the minimum pump and intra-cavity lasing intensities (see eq. \ref{eq4} in Methods).
 Both values remain relatively close within the spectral range of \SI{1020}{\nano\meter} to \SI{1033}{\nano\meter}, but begin to diverge at longer wavelengths, indicating the need for higher intra-cavity laser intensity to meet the RBL condition.
 Figure~\ref{fig4}c illustrates the relationship between pump intensity and intra-cavity laser intensity for a pump wavelength of \SI{1030}{\nano\meter}.
 The red curve represents the condition of zero net heat deposition in the gain medium, defining the boundary for radiation-balanced operation.
-The blue curve shows the pump--laser intensity relationship under steady-state lasing.
+The blue curve shows the pump--laser intensity relationship under steady-state lasing for single-pass pumping.

 Two key operating points appear as black markers on the blue curve.
-The lower marker indicates the lasing threshold at $i_{P} = 1.44$, corresponding to the minimum pump intensity required to sustain stimulated emission.
-The upper marker identifies the point at which the blue curve intersects the red curve, occurring at $i_{P} = 3.67$ and an intra-cavity intensity of $i_{L} = 2.29$.
+The lower marker (\(i'\)) indicates the lasing threshold at $i_{P} = 1.44$, corresponding to the minimum pump intensity required to sustain stimulated emission.
+The upper marker (\(i''\)) identifies the point at which the blue curve intersects the red curve, occurring at $i_{P} = 3.67$ and an intra-cavity intensity of $i_{L} = 2.29$.
 At this intersection, all heat generated in the crystal is fully compensated by anti-Stokes fluorescence, marking the onset of radiation-balanced lasing and establishing the maximum pump intensity that maintains cooling performance.

-For stable radiation-balanced operation, the system must operate between these two limits.
-Below the lasing threshold, stimulated emission cannot be maintained.
-Above the radiation-balanced boundary, lasing may persist, but the net heat deposition becomes positive, resulting in heating of the gain medium.
+For stable radiation-balanced operation, the system must operate at pump and intracavity lasing intensities that lie on the red curve.
+When the pump intensity exceeds the lasing threshold but remains below the radiation-balanced limit, the gain medium undergoes net cooling.
+Above the radiation-balanced boundary, lasing may still persist; however, the net heat deposition becomes positive, leading to heating of the gain medium.
 The accompanying colour map further illustrates the net heat deposition as a function of pump and intra-cavity laser intensities, distinguishing cooling-enabled conditions (below the red curve) from net-heating regions (above the red curve).
-Together, these results show that achieving simultaneous lasing and optical refrigeration in solar-pumping is feasible, but only within a constrained operational window defined by both gain requirements and radiative cooling conditions.

 These operational limits were evaluated for pump wavelengths longer than the mean fluorescence wavelength, while maintaining a fixed lasing wavelength of \SI{1050}{\nano\meter}.
 Figure~\ref{fig4}d summarizes the minimum and maximum pump intensities required for radiation-balanced operation when solar pumping is confined to the \SI{1015}{\nano\meter}--\SI{1035}{\nano\meter} spectral range.
 The most favorable performance occurs between \SI{1020}{\nano\meter} and \SI{1033}{\nano\meter}, where the RBL condition is satisfied at a pump intensity of \SI{28.5}{\kilo\watt\per\centi\meter\squared}.